Lucas-Gruber/cheat-sheets/apps/checkmk.md

 ### Bare Metal Installation

 #### Debian/Ubuntu
+1. Download the appropriate Package
-1. If you have a subscription, in the Checkmk customer portal you will find a suitable RPM or DEB package for your distribution for every available Checkmk version.
+	   If you have a subscription, in the Checkmk customer portal you will find a suitable RPM or DEB package for your distribution for every available Checkmk version.
 For a free test or smaller installations of Checkmk you can use our free editions.